 This type of device is also known as an air purifier and can improve the quality of air an individual breathes.
-It can be used in the home or office due to a respiratory illness, allergies, and asthma.
+It can be used in the home or office due to respiratory disease, illness, allergies, and asthma.

-These machines are generally used for people with sleep apnea or a respiratory illness, like chronic obstructive pulmonary disease (COPD).
+These machines are a major factor for people with sleep apnea or a respiratory illness, like chronic obstructive pulmonary disease (COPD).
 The machine sends pressurized air from the machine to a mask that covers the user’s nose.

 - CPAP Accessories.
 Over time, the CPAP machine may need replacement parts or repairs to keep it running smoothly.
 Take notice of the filters, humidifier unit, airway connector valves and tubes, tubing for the climate controlled air delivery, water tub, and all straps or cushions.
 Ensure these parts are in working order to maintain the quality of air being delivered to the user.

 - CPAP Masks.
-For high quality treatment and management of obstructive sleep apnea, it is important to have a mask that is properly fitted.
+For high-quality treatment and management of obstructive sleep apnea, it is important to have a mask that is properly fitted.
 There are different masks to fit both men and women, and numerous styles for individual comfort.

 It is a noninvasive therapy primarily used for patients with sleep apnea.
 The main difference is that a CPAP machine provides a singular airway pressure, while a BiPAP machine provides two levels of air pressure.

 With a singular level, it can be difficult for patients to exhale against the incoming air.
 BiPAP machines allow for two pressure settings: the prescribed pressure for inhalation (ipap) and a lower pressure for exhalation (epap).

 The system is designed to administer oxygen to a person during an emergency until medical professionals arrive.
 It is best to keep these units stored where they can be easily and quickly reached during an emergency.

-Nebulizers.
 This is a small device that gives aerosol medication to an individual through a mouthpiece, tubing, and medicine cup.
 They are commonly used for individuals with COPD, asthma, and other respiratory conditions.

 Most often, an oximetry meter is placed on a finger.
 A pulse oximetry meter measures how well your heart is pumping oxygen through your body.
 The machine identifies your pulse rate and blood oxygen saturation reading.

-Portable Oxygen Cylinders.
 These cylinders are used in oxygen therapy.
 They come in many different sizes and styles.
 The product is intended for us in the office, car, and home, and it runs off of battery power.

 These machines can be portable or powered by an outlet.
 They assist the body with removing secretions from an individual’s airways to help them breathe.

 If you or a loved one is living with a chronic respiratory illness or other condition that affects airway/lung function, respiratory therapists and home nurses can be a helpful part of a care team.

-NurseRegistry can match you or a loved one with a skilled nurse for care at home.
-Our nurses are licensed in a wide variety of specialties.
-They can provide specialty care services such as airway or ventilator care.
+Our licensed nurses and healthcare professionals can provide specialty care services such as airway or ventilator care.
 Care is available for patients of all ages, and scheduling is flexible.